faroperfect/Guide-of-Factorio-headless-server/README.md

+# Only for reference.
+BUG is not undefined.
 # Guide-of-Factorio-headless-server
 This is a guide of hold a simple factorio headless server.
 It can run at a 1 core 2G RAM ECS for only several user well.
 First of all, I have factorio on the Steam.